 3. Take care of yourself: Taking care of yourself is essential when coping with the aftermath of a traumatic experience.
 Make sure to get plenty of rest, eat healthy meals, and exercise regularly.
 Putting your physical health first will help your mental health in the long run.

 4. Avoid triggers: There are certain things that may trigger memories or emotions related to the trauma.
 It is important to avoid these triggers if possible.
-If you cannot avoid them, try to prepare yourself mentally and
+If you cannot avoid them, try to prepare yourself mentally.

 So, the link between childhood trauma and long-term mental health consequences is undeniable.
 It is essential to take proactive steps in helping children who have experienced trauma so that they can go on to lead healthy and productive lives.
 Education about this issue should be shared amongst caregivers and professionals in order to identify potential issues early on as well as provide support for those already struggling with their mental health due to past experiences.